mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 on your tests.
-There is a strong temptation to leave things at `test_shipped`, but future you may not have enough context.
+There is a strong temptation to leave things at `test_shipped`, but in the future you may not have enough context.

 Many developers opt for long test names instead.
 While I have no problem with long descriptive test names,